Legal Professionals Standing By 24/7

 Temporary Total Disability Benefits

-California's government announced new changes for the temporary total disability (TTD) rates starting January 1st, 2021.
+California's government announced new changes for the temporary total disability benefits (TTD) rates starting January 1st, 2021.
 The Division of Workers' Compensation announced increases, which means that the minimum fee will go from $194.91 to $203.44, whereas the maximum wage is headed from $1,299.43 to $1356.51 per week.

 According to the state's labor code, weekly indemnity benefits should increase by an equal percentage to the state's average weekly wage in the prior year.
 It should be emphasized that from March 31st, 2019, throughout the following 12 months, the weekly salary went up 4.38 percent.
-The State Average Weekly Wage (SAWW) is defined as the average weekly payment rewarded to employees covered by unemployment insurance stated by the U.S. Department of Labor for California.

-But what do these temporary total disability benefits mean?
 If your injury prevents you from doing your usual job while recovering, you may be eligible if you lose wages because:

 • Your primary care physician states that you cannot do your regular job for more than three days or if you get hospitalized overnight.